JeffreyRodriguez/Liberator12k/Forend/README.md

 ### ZZR6x12
 Still a work-in-progress, but there's enough here that you could run a set of prints.
 No guarantees that any of it'll work or even go together properly.

+### EVOLver
+Very early in the design process.
+Reverse-pump belt-fed.